Saint Joseph the Patriarch Church (Batangas): History

-In 1968 Fr.
+In 1968, Fr.
 Lucio Aguilar and his parochial vicar, Fr.
 Raymundo G. de la Cruz, began a major reconstruction.
 The leaking roof was repaired, the windows lowered for more ventilation, the altar area and communion rails redecorated, and new murals painted.
 This was concluded by a blessing on April 26, 1970.

 In 2000, the parish retook possession of the convent, which had long been used by the Cursillo movement as a venue for its retreats.
 Fr.
-Rony Alkonga OSJ began the much-needed repair on the roof and ceiling as well as a redesigning of the area to accommodate, among others, a parish museum.
+Rony Alkonga OSJ began the much-needed repair on the roof and ceiling, as well as a redesign of the area to accommodate, among others, a parish museum.
 The church was beautified.
 The adoration chapel and Jubilee stage were constructed.
-The altars were restored and additional murals, painted.
+The altars were restored, and additional murals were painted.

+The Church experienced renovations on its ceiling and the retablo of the main altar, which the former Parish Priest, Rev. Fr.
+Servando Sentales, initiated during his term.
+The newly renovated ceiling and altar were blessed by Rev. Fr.
+Arnold C. Rosal, Rev. Fr.
+Servando Sentales, and His Excellency Most Rev. Gilbert A. Garcera, D.D. on August 25, 2025.

 On March 19, 2001, during the term of Rev. Fr.
 Joey Apin OSJ as parish priest, the church of San Jose was proclaimed by Archbishop Gaudencio Rosales as an archdiocesan shrine.